 Domain description.
-10-100 words

-Variable definitions, with definitions <20 words/variable

-of their values.
+10-100 words Variable definitions, with definitions <20 words/variable of their values.
 Structure of the Bayesian network.
-Explain the (preferably) causal order of the variables

-and interesting independencies in your model.
-50-500

-words + figure(s).
+Explain the (preferably) causal order of the variables and interesting independencies in your model.
+50-500 words + figure(s).
 Quantify the Bayesian networks.
 Illustrate your estimation in your model.
-50-200 words

-+ table(s)/figure(s).

-Evaluate it with global inference 20-100 words + table(s)/figure(s).

-and "information sensitivity of
+50-200 words + table(s)/figure(s).
+Evaluate it with global inference 1 20-100 words + table(s)/figure(s). and "information sensitivity of inference" 2 analysis.

-inference" analysis.

-Evaluate the constructed decision

-network, particularly the actions

-with maximum expected utilities.

 Compare the structural and 50-200 words.
-Check only the existence of edges

-parametric differences between the regardless their orientation.

-constructed and learnt models.
+Check only the existence of edges parametric differences between the regardless their orientation. constructed and learnt models.
 Analyse estimation biases.
 250-500 words + table(s)/figure(s).

-Investigate the effect of model 500-1000 words + table(s)/figure(s).

-uncertainty and sample size on
+Investigate the effect of model 500-1000 words + table(s)/figure(s). uncertainty and sample size on learning.

-learning.